Wamuza1/MechaCar_Statistical_Analysis/README.md

 - lots individuals, the first two lotas meet the design specification at a varaince of approximately 0.98(PSI) and 7.47(PSI), but the  lot3 showing larger variance in performance and consistency, with a variance of 170.29 PSI and exceeding the design specification.
 Therefore, the manufacturing team should work within lots1 and lot2.

-# Deliverable 3: T-Tests on Suspension Coils.
+#  T-Tests on Suspension Coils.
 Using our knowledge of R, we performed t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ** All lots